Social Media Marketing for Accountants

 It depends on how seriously you want to treat the channel.

 That is why many firms outsource.
 Not because they cannot post themselves, but because they want a repeatable system that produces real business results without adding overhead.
 A specialist partner can also bring an outside commercial lens.
 Accountants know accounting.
-They do not always have the time or distance to turn that expertise into content that sells.
+They do not always have the time or expertise to turn that knowledge into content and activity that sells.

 For firms that want social media to generate meetings rather than merely maintain appearances, that distinction matters.
 It is one reason agencies such as Social Hire have gained traction with professional services firms that care more about pipeline than popularity.